tshepang/blog/content/computing/major projects using Mercurial.rst

 * VIM__ and Netbeans__, two of the most popular text editors for programmers

-* Sphinx__, documentation generator used in most Python projects

 And here is one which is not FLOSS (i.e. proprietary):

 * Facebook__, world number 2 website in terms of visitor numbers